 1. Screen Protector

-Now this seems like a no brainer, right?
-Well you would think so however, I am the type of person who usually doesn’t like anything to tarnish my consoles purity.
-I mean after all Nintendo has created a beautiful console with the switch and why would you want to slap some cheap plastic on front of the screen?
+Now, this seems like a no brainer, right?
+Well, you would think so however, I am the type of person who usually doesn’t like anything to tarnish my consoles purity.
+I mean after all Nintendo has created a beautiful console with the switch and why would you want to slap some cheap plastic in front of the screen?